Photoroom/datago/README.md

 - some optional vision processing (aligning different image payloads)
 - optional serialization

 Samples are exposed in the Python scope as python native objects, using PIL and Numpy base types.
 Speed will be network dependent, but GB/s is typical.
 Depending on the front ends, datago can be rank and world-size aware, in which case the samples are dispatched depending on the samples hash.
-Only an iterator is exposed at the moment, but a map interface wouldn't be too hard.

 <img width="922" alt="Screenshot 2024-09-24 at 9 39 44 PM" src="https://github.com/user-attachments/assets/b58002ce-f961-438b-af72-9e1338527365">